ankiboyz/AIUEngine/README.md

 Some imp notes:
 Mongo DB 4.4 onwards $merge have been provided with the ability to merge records into the same collection its aggregating from.

+Appendix A - Automated Control Execution via Configurable Pipeline

+1. A pipeline can be configured for a specific control_id in the pipeline_config.py file of the control_logic_library package.
+2. Ideology is to mimic a flowchart in the execution.
+3. Version 1 supports the processing and decision nodes.
+4.
+    a.
+Pipeline is a dictionary at highest level keyed in by the Control_ID.
+    b.
+The value of the above dict key is the list , that lists the stages to be executed in the sequence.
+    c.
+Each Stage is a named tuple having some attributes for the Stage and its processor(i.e the method to be invoked).
+    d.
+Stage having proceed_to as EXIT would signal the end of the pipeline.
+    e.
+Stage having stage_type as 'processing' will do some processing and proceed_to will have a single value.
+    f.
+Stage having stage_type as 'decision' will make a decision as to move to which stage based on the logic outputting boolean True/False.
+    e.
+Every Stage should have the STAGE_PROCESSOR key , if no method need be invoked then put in blank for method, if no module need be imported then put in blank for module; if no logic need be executed in this stage, then just put in blank for both module and method ; but stage should have the STAGE_PROCESSOR key.
+    f.
+Stage_processor has path_to_module and method_name; in case both are present , then they denote the method of the mentioned module in the path_to_module to be executed.
+Currently, one can either have both values mentioned i.e.
+       path_to_module and method - in which case method of the specified module will be executed only path_to_module - then only the module will be imported only_method_name - only method will be executed

+       caveat : currently the support to execute the module import and a different method both to be done is not supported.